MichaelSheinman/aipnd/README.md

 ## Individual parts:

 * Loading the data: Loading the transforms, datasetsets and the dataloaders.
-This will be done for three separate sets:
+In this part, I perform the resizing, cropping and normalizing of the data.
+This is done for three separate sets:

 ** Training set: The set the model iterates through in order to learn over a sequence of epochs.
-This set is also the only set whose images include special transforms such random rotation and random crop.
+This set is also the only set whose images include special transforms such random rotation and random crop to avoid the model overfitting.

 ** Validation set: The set the model iterates over when checking how each period of training affected the model's accuracy.